rrra/www/content/about/colophon.md

 [Wordpress theme](https://wordpress.org/themes/twentyfourteen)
 of the same name.

-Source for this website is version controlled with [git](http://www.git-scm.com/).
+Source for this website is managed with [git](http://www.git-scm.com/).
 Our
 [public repository](http://github.com/rrra/www) is stored on [GitHub](https://github.com/).